Tullverket

 Equivalent goods

-You may use Union goods instead in place of imported goods if the Union goods meet the criteria for equivalent goods.
-The Union goods must have the same trade qualities, technical characteristics and KN number (the first 8 digits of the commodity code) as the imported goods.
+You can use EU goods instead of imported goods if the EU goods meet the requirements for equivalent goods, i.e., that the EU goods must have the same commercial quality, technical characteristics and CN code (the first eight digits of the commodity code) as the imported goods.

 Equivalent goods under inward processing.

-Goods presented for the procedure for inward processing may be subject to usual usual forms of handling intended to preserve them, improve their appearance or marketable quality or prepare them for distribution or resale.
-These usual forms of handling are indicated in Annex 71-03 of Regulation (EU) no 952/2013 of the European Parliament and of the Council.
+Goods placed under the inward processing procedure may undergo usual forms of handling intended to preserve them, improve their appearance or marketable quality, or prepare them for distribution or resale.
+The usual forms of handling are those listed in Annex 71-03 of the Delegated Regulation.

 Annex 71–03 (in Swedish) Pdf, 1.2 MB.